 New Leadership in K-12 Programming and Evaluation to Strengthen Educational Impact in Northern New Mexico

-LANL Foundation is pleased to welcome Kersti Tyson, PhD as Director of Research, Evaluation & Program Development and Michael Dabrieo as Education Enrichment Director.
+LANL Foundation is pleased to welcome Kersti Tyson, PhD as Director of Evaluation & Learning and Michael Dabrieo as Education Enrichment Director.

 Tyson’s primary focus will be utilizing research and evaluation to support the Foundation’s mission, vision, values and strategies across the spectrum of public education.
 She will help both internal and external stakeholders to develop evaluation methods that demonstrate program impact, reflect on results and drive ongoing program improvement.
 Her research will assess community needs in order to develop new education programs and refine existing ones offered by the LANL Foundation.